Nearly 90 high school age youth to visit Delaware Air Guard on June 19

 The students will see displays of crew and equipment from the airlift squadron (including a tour of a C-130 transport aircraft), the aeromedical evacuation squadron, plus life support, explosive ordnance disposal, maintenance, fire house and air terminal units, and be treated to a lunch served outdoors.

 The two visiting groups are comprised of about 30 youth from the Aviation Career Education (ACE) program at Delaware State University, and about 60 youth from the U.S. Army Junior ROTC programs located at five Delaware high schools.

 The youth will arrive on base at 9:30 a.m. and will stay until early afternoon.
 News media are invited to cover the activities and interview youth visitors and Airmen.
 Media representatives must call ahead to confirm attendance to wing public affairs, (302) 593-2126.
 Address: 2600 Spruance Drive, New Castle, Del., 19720.

-has 1,100 members, and continually deploys personnel and subordinate units around the globe.
-To find out more about the unit, visit www.facebook.com/166thAirliftWing
+The Delaware ANG has 1,100 members, and continually deploys personnel and subordinate units around the globe.
+To find out more about the unit, visit www.facebook.com/166thAirliftWing.

 This release is in the public domain, and any part may be used as written.

 Delaware Air National Guard: Celebrating 67 years of Citizen-Airman service to our state and nation, 1946-2013